 Upon receipt of certified timesheets submitted by the Department Heads, the COA Director will tally the cumulative total amount earned by a taxpayer.

-The COA Director will submit the total hours and amount earned per taxpayer to the Town Assessor.
+The COA Director will submit the total hours and amount earned per taxpayer to the Town Assessor and Town Treasurer.

 EARNINGS: